nitrocosis/GGMusic/README.md

 #  GG Music

+## Known Issues

+1. After deleting a playlist in the Apple Music app, the playlist remains to be seen in the GGMusic app for up to 20 seconds.
+The reason for this is that creating and deleting playlists using the Apple Music API does not immediately create or delete it.
+This means that when a playlist is created, it may not be part of the get all playlists network request response for up to about 20 seconds.
+To circumvate this issue, GGMusic saves a local copy of the newly created playlist and only deletes it if it has truly been deleted in the Apple Music app after 20 seconds.

 ## Limitations

 1. This app will not work for users with an Apple Music subscription from family sharing.